Topic: General Information

 2 years of age and over

-The purpose of the Tier Payment is to provide recognition and incentive to the program for participating and achieving a Maryland EXCELS rating at the highest levels.
-Programs and providers have choices regarding the use of the tier payment.
-For example, tier payments may be utilized to:
+The purpose of the Maryland EXCELS Payment is to provide recognition and incentive to the program for participating and achieving a Maryland EXCELS rating at the highest levels.
+Programs have choices regarding the use of the Maryland EXCELS Payment.
+For example, payments may be utilized to:

 - Offset the cost of child care for families receiving Child Care Scholarship